Dale Pollock: Personal life

-A native of Cleveland, Ohio, Pollock obtained a B.A. in Anthropology from Brandeis University and an M.S. in Communications from San Jose State University.
+A native of Cleveland, Ohio, Pollock graduated from Shaker Heights High School in 1968.
+He later obtained a B.A. in Anthropology from Brandeis University and an M.S. in Communications from San Jose State University.
 Pollock is married to fiddle player Susie O'Keeffe Pollock.
 His children are Owen Pollock, Leo Pollock and Zoe Di Novi.

 Writing

-An excerpt of Pollock's Master of Science thesis, "The Use of Media in a Political Campaign," was published in 1975 in Daily Variety's 42nd Anniversary Issue.
+An excerpt of Pollock's Master of Science thesis, "The Use of Media in a Political Campaign", was published in 1975 in Daily Variety's 42nd Anniversary Issue.
 Pollock's entry into journalism was as entertainment editor at the Santa Cruz Sentinel in Santa Cruz, CA. Subsequently, he joined the staff of Daily Variety in Los Angeles becoming Film Critic and Box Office Analyst, before moving to the Los Angeles Times where he became Chief Film Reporter in the Calendar, Business, Metro and Editorial sections.
 In addition, he has published in Life, Esquire, People Weekly, and in the Daily Variety AFI Life Achievement Award Tribute to George Lucas.
-In 1983, his biography of George Lucas, Skywalking: The Life and Films of George Lucas was published.
+In 1983, his biography of George Lucas, Skywalking: The Life and Films of George Lucas, was published.
 An updated version was published by Samuel French Trade in 1990 and a further updated edition in 1999 by Da Capo Press.
-In 2008 Pollock began writing a monthly audio book column for the Winston Salem Journal.
+In 2008, Pollock began writing a monthly audio book column for the Winston Salem Journal.
 Pollock's essay on the Billy Wilder film Five Graves to Cairo was published in the book Billy Wilder, Movie-Maker: Critical Essays on the Films edited by Karen McNall.
-Pollock's first novel, CHOPPED:A NOVEL, a vintage crime novel about the infamous Webster-Parkman trial in 1850 Boston, was published in March, 2023.
+Pollock's first novel, Chopped: A Novel, a vintage crime novel about the infamous Webster-Parkman trial in 1850 Boston, was published in March, 2023.

 Film career

 In 1985, Pollock joined The David Geffen Company as a development executive.
 He joined A&M Films a year later as vice president in charge of production, and was named president in 1990, producing such films as A Midnight Clear, Blaze, and Mrs. Winterbourne.
-Pollock founded and ran his own film company, Peak Productions, for 10 years, producing Set It Off in 1996, among other films.
+Pollock founded and ran his own film company, Peak Productions, for ten years, producing Set It Off in 1996, among other films.